Most consumers turn to the internet when they’re researching a product or service.

-One of the most important factors a business should look into is the digital marketing agency’s experience.
+One of the most important factors a business should consider is the digital marketing agency’s experience.
 How long has the agency been in business?
 What areas of digital marketing do they have extensive experience in?
 Do they have experience working with businesses in the company’s specific niche or industry?
 A digital marketing agency may have seen great success promoting retail stores, but they may not be able to do the same for restaurants or general contractors.

 4. Ask to See Their Portfolio